Skip to main content

 A 1972 newspaper ad announcing the September 28 grand opening of The Emporium at Tanforan Park Mall, featuring elegant typography, promotional messaging, and illustrations of stylish shoppers and store interiors.

-Vintage newspaper advertisement for the grand opening of The Emporium at Tanforan Park Mall on September 28, 1972.
+Vintage newspaper advertisement for the grand opening of The Emporium at Tanforan on September 28, 1972.
 As a flagship anchor store, The Emporium brought fashion and department store elegance to the new mall.

 A 1997 newspaper ad promoting the grand opening of Target at Tanforan Mall, highlighting special appearances by Barbie, Bozo the Clown, 49ers player William Floyd, and soap actor Bryan Dattilo, with bold graphics, event times, and promotional offers.

-The original interior mall was largely demolished, although major anchors such as Sears remained open during construction.
-When the center reopened in October 2005, it emerged with a new name: The Shops at Tanforan.
+When the center reopened in October 2005, it emerged with a new identity: The Shops at Tanforan.

 Architectural detail of The Shops at Tanforan in San Bruno, featuring curved lines, skylights, and modern design elements typical of early 2000s mall architecture.